FallenAstaroth/stink/docs/en.md

 ```
 ### Additional parameters

-- `errors` - error output.

-- `autostart` - adding to autostart.
+- `features` - enables the modules from the list.

   - `passwords` - collecting passwords.

   - `cookies` - collecting cookies.

   - `cards` - collecting of bank cards.

   - `history` - collecting search history.

   - `bookmarks` - collecting bookmarks.

   - `processes` - collecting of active processes.

   - `system` - collecting system configuration.

   - `screen` - screenshot.

   - `discord` - collecting Discord tokens.

   - `telegram` - collecting Telegram sessions.

   - `filezilla` - collecting FileZilla hosts.

-All parameters take the value of `bool`.
+Pass if you want to include only certain modules.
+Modules for the list can be imported from `stink.enums.Features`.

-- `True` - the function is enabled.
+- `utils` - enables the utilities from the list.

-- `False` - the function is disabled.
+  - `errors` - error output.

-All functions are enabled by default, except for error output and adding to autostart.
+  - `autostart` - adding to autostart.

+Pass it on if you want to include additional utilities.
+Utilities for the list can be imported from `stink.enums.Utils`.

 ## Telegram bot setup
 ### Getting token